Who gets the House in a Divorce in Minnesota?

 This is two questions in one: How do I get my share of the house and who gets to stay in the house?

 How do I get my financial share of the house?

 Minn Stat.
 518.58 defines property division in general.
 In most Minnesota marriages, the house is either completely a marital asset or has some marital component.

-Equity in the home is the home’s value minus any loans against it.
-This equity is typically the value of the marital asset.
+Next, spouses figure out home equity.
+Home equity is the home’s value minus any loans against it.
+This is typically the value of the marital asset.

 A home is not like a bank account.
-It cannot be split between spouses.
+That is, it can’t be split between spouses.
 Instead, either one spouse keeps it or the house is sold.
-Based on this question, let’s assume one spouse is keeping the house.
+For this question, I’ll assume one spouse is keeping the house.

-The second question is “who gets to stay in the house after a divorce?”
-This refers to home occupancy.
-There is no bright-line rule for this.
-Typically neither spouse has a superior right to stay in the home.
+This is home occupancy.
+There is no bright-line rule for who stays in the home.
+Typically neither spouse has a superior right to stay.

 As this shows, there can be a lot of argument around a divorcing couple’s specific situation.
 It will be decided on a case by case basis.

 For other divorce or family law questions, please consult the list to the left or the FAQ page.
 If you’re interested in retaining an attorney to help you, please feel free to contact my office for a consultation using the contact information on the left or the contact form on the Majeski Law home page.